ralphy1017/sorteazy/README.md

            file - pattern of filenames of the images (replace the filter with *)
            field - field name to put in image and catalog files

-           Returns: Nothing, but prints field, image_dir, and new file pattern
+           Returns: Nothing, but prints field, image_dir, new file pattern, and zeropoints

 bkgsub() - Can be called after go() to subtract the background from the images.